-Along the shore at each beachhead, other dead things were gathering and watching the whipping lights along the beach and from the helicopters.
+More dead things were gathering and watching the whipping lights along the beach, from the helicopters along the shore at each beachhead.
 There was no hurry.
-They would make their way to those lights, eventually, killing and devouring the humans wielding the guns.
+They would make their way to those lights, eventually killing and devouring the humans wielding the guns.
 None of them were concerned about the weapons.
 The dead didn’t care.

 * * *

-An entire busload of black-haired, black leathered, pierced, tattooed, and chain swinging, young heavy metal music fans just out of a Technical Metal concert unloaded into an expansive lot where they had parked to take this ride.
+An entire busload of black-haired, leathered, pierced, tattooed, and chain swinging, young heavy metal music fans left a crowded bus and poured into a parking lot.
+They just left a Technical Metal concert.
 It was essential to be seen with other members of this popular subculture if you were going to be taken seriously.
-They hung out in clumps as though feeding on each other’s life-force.
+They hung out in clumps as though feeding on each other’s life force.

 As they draped themselves around vehicles and each other, the subject of Lilith came up.
 She was a favorite subject to talk, drink, joke, and smoke over.
 Every one of them had strong opinions about her.

-For the most part, almost all of the hardcore black metalheads felt that Lilith betrayed them all when she stopped bringing on the “hate thy neighbor and kill your enemy’s lingo” in favor of guarding the human race.
+For the most part, almost all of the hardcore black metalheads felt that Lilith betrayed them.
+They were good with the “hate thy neighbor and kill your enemy’s lingo.”
+But now she’d started in with the guarding the human race thing.
 But that wasn’t what peeved them off the most.
-Safeguarding humanity against aliens and undead was all well and good, but they had all heard that Amun was once the cool Samael.
+Safeguarding humanity against aliens and undead was all well and good.
+Still, they had all heard that Amun was once the cool Samael.
 The story now told far and wide was that Amun killed and took over Samael’s body.
 If that wasn’t bad enough.
 Amun had the nerve to drop the name Lightbringer as an enemy.

-They all knew the name, Lightbringer, as belonging to Lucifer, with many other names.
+They all knew the name Lightbringer, as belonging to Lucifer, with many other appellations.
 Lightbringer was one of the best names old Nick used.
-He didn’t just start calling himself Lightbringer, that name was given to him by others of his kind.
+Lightbringer was the name given to him by others of his kind.
 Now, Lilith, her entourage, and that thing that used to be Samael were talking about killing the big guy himself.
 That was too much.
 It was a betrayal.

 Lilith, some religious freaks called the ‘Whore of Babylon,’ was not the woman they had decided to follow to their graves.
 There were rumors about the fact that Lilith’s peculiar smell was also was gone.
 Lilith had changed, and no one in this group liked it.
 They all professed to hate everything and everyone, just like she taught them, but now her message had changed.
 They all felt betrayed.

-They did believe the promised ‘incursion’ was going to be real.
+They did believe the promised ‘incursion’ would be for real.
 But also decided to be ‘slack’ about it.
 Let it happen.
 Had no desire to use those stupid video game guns Amun had dropped all over the place.
 These weapons lay scattered around the parking lot grounds.
 It was a lot of useless clutter.

 When the incursion happened, and they hoped it would be right now, they’d all show the metal horn signs with their fingers and welcome the invasion into the party.
 Let em’ come right now.
 That would be so cool.